Skip to content

 Low Residency Program

-The Low Residency Program is a uniquely structured, 2 1/2 year program designed for students who will benefit from an alternative to the 2 year academic schedule due to professional or personal commitments.
-This program offers both in-person coursework and online courses.
-Students begin the program in March, and complete the entire rotation of coursework 2 1/2 years later in July.
+Pratt’s Low Residency Programs are uniquely structured, 2 1/2 year programs designed for students who will benefit from an alternative to the 2 year academic schedule due to professional or personal commitments.
+These programs offer both in-person coursework and online courses.
+Students begin the programs in March, and complete the entire rotation of coursework 2 1/2 years later in July.
 Low Residency in-person classes are scheduled for nine days in March plus one full month from mid-June to mid-July.
 All in-person classes are currently being offered on our Brooklyn, NY campus.
 Final course assignments (from the summer classes) are due in the Fall semester, enabling the students to integrate their readings, classroom and internship experiences.
-In the Fall and Spring semesters, students complete two years of practicum/internship in their area of residence, and take 1-2 online courses each semester.
-Students will complete 16 hours of internship a week, for 30 weeks, equaling 480 hours.
-Students experience 2 internships with different client populations each year.
-Although both programs offer the same degree, the Low Residency Program differs from the Academic Year programming in several ways:
+In the Fall and Spring semesters, students complete two years of clinical training in their area of residence, and take 1-2 online courses each semester.
+Low Residency Programs differ from Academic Year programming in several ways:

 • Students attend classes in the spring and summer prior to starting their internships.